 Individuals interested in technology careers but aren’t interested in waiting four years to start their careers often ask the question, “Can I get a decent job with an associate’s in computer science?”
 The good news is that there are several decent jobs they can get with the associate’s degree.
 The associate’s in computer science degree can also prepare the candidate for further education if they so choose.
 There are many benefits to having a computer science degree.
 Here three job possibilities for graduates of the computer science associate degree program.

 As long as we continue to have computers in our lives, we will continue to need the services of computer programmers.
 These intelligent, highly-trained individuals are the ones who write and test the codes that make computers and computer applications do what we want.
 Let’s take, for instance, the popular computer game Minecraft.
 Software developers created the game and send it to the computer programmers.
 Without a computer programmer writing the code, it would be nothing more than a non-functional game.
 The programmer takes the directions from the software developer and turns it into codes the computer will understand.
 Computer programmers also upgrade programs, test them for errors and assist software developers.
-Computer programmers earned a median annual wage of $84,280 as of a May 2018 report by the U.S. Bureau of Labor Statistics (BLS).
+Computer programmers earn a median annual wage of $84,280 according to the U.S. Bureau of Labor Statistics (BLS).

 Computer Systems Analyst

 A computer systems analyst is another job possible with an associate’s in computer science.
 Computer systems analysts oversee the installation and configuration of a business’s computer system.
 They analyze the company’s IT needs, research technologies that may improve the organization’s efficiency, devise methods for making the computer system more functional, determine the cost efficiency of adding new technologies into the computer and consult with managers on issues related to company’s computer systems.
-As of May 2018, computer systems analysts earned median annual wages of $88,740.
+Computer systems analysts earn median annual wages of $88,740.